Easy To Make Marble Air Dry Clay Candle Holder

 I have a confession to make I love playing with clay and dough.
-When the kids were young that was one of my favourite activities to get the plasticine and play dough out.
-The other day I spotted some air dry clay in a craft shop and thought it would be fun making something with it.
+When the kids were young, that was one of my favourite activities to get the plasticine and play dough out.
+The other day I spotted some air dry clay in a craft shop and thought it would be fun to make something with it.

-Even though I was tempted I didn’t go down the monsters and dinosaur route that I did with the kids.
-But created something a bit more grown-up.
-I made some lovely marbled air dry clay candle holders.
+Even though tempted, I didn’t go down the monsters and dinosaur route that I did with the kids.
+But I created something more grown-up and made some lovely marbled air dry clay candle holders.

-This DIY clay candle holder would look great with any Scandinavian themed Christmas decorations.
+This DIY clay candle would look great with any Scandinavian-themed Christmas decorations.

-- White air dry clay – One packet was enough to make 3 candle holders
+- White air dry clay – One packet was enough to make three candle holders

 - Scrap cardboard – I just used some Amazon packaging I had lying around